tasooshi/footrecon/README.md

 1. Installs the custom autostart script (running in the foreground as the user specified in `/boot/dietpi.txt`).
 1. Reboots.

-The output will be stored in the root of the filesystem in `/footrecon-*` directories.
+The output will be stored in the `root` home directory.

 ## Modules